Kiraow188/CSC1109-Project/README.md

+# [NOTICE] For the project to run as intended, you have to setup the database using XAMPP!
 # Setting up XAMPP for Windows & Mac and Importing SQL Database

 XAMPP is a free and open-source tool that allows users to create a local web server environment on their Windows system.
 This guide will walk you through the steps to set up XAMPP and import our  sitatm.sql database file.